dsl-logo

 Low doc home loan features that can save you money

-Low doc home loans are usually available with all the same features that regular loans have.
-And given rates and fees are usually higher on low doc loans, getting a loan with features that can minimise interest costs is usually a priority for borrowers.
+Low doc home loans typically offer the same features as regular loans.
+However, since interest rates and fees are often higher for low doc loans, getting a loan with features that can minimise interest costs is usually a priority for borrowers.

 • Repayment flexibility: Many contractors, business owners and self-employed people have irregular income, sometimes with large one-off payments coming in at once.
 Having the flexibility to put these lump-sum payments towards your mortgage (without penalty fees applying) could help you pay it off quicker and reduce the amount of interest you pay.